Sustainability at Finnvera

 - Finnvera complies with responsible operating methods with all stakeholders.

 - Corporate responsibility is implemented by means of up-to-date daily tools: environmental, human rights and other policies as well as the ISO 9001 certified operating system.

 In its operations, Finnvera complies with law, regulations, recommendations from different authorities, international commitments, and policies defined by Finnvera.
 In addition, Finnvera has a Code of Conduct that covers the main principles and practices of good conduct.

 Finnvera’s network of stakeholders is wide.
-Finnvera has identified the following as its most important stakeholders: clients, domestic and international organisations, personnel, banks, owners, and cooperation partners, which also include the Team Finland actors.
+Finnvera has identified the following as its most important stakeholders: clients, banks and cooperation partners, Team Finland organisations, domestic and international organisations, personnel, state owner and investors.

 We keep a close eye on similar organisations in other countries and develop our financial services in step with the changing needs of Finnish companies.